Ivy Valentine: Promotion and merchandising

+Several action figures and statues bearing Ivy's likeness have been produced by companies such as Kurushima, Kyosho, Epoch C-Works, Todd McFarlane Productions, and Prime 1 Studio.
+A twelve inch tall immobile PVC figurine modeled after her Soulcalibur III appearance was released by Enterbrain in September 2008, using a white version of her outfit and extended sword; a dark blue outfit for an "international color" version of the sculpture was also produced.
+Hobby Japan created a mail order exclusive 1/8 scale PVC figure of Ivy in 2011 in honor of her appearance in Queen's Gate: Spiral Chaos.
+In 2012, an Ivy bobblehead created by company Bobble Budds depicting her in her standard outfit was given to those who pre-ordered both the regular and Collector's Edition versions of Soulcalibur V.

 Ivy was featured in a 1999 advertisement for the Dreamcast port of Soulcalibur, depicting a man at a drive-in theater kissing his girlfriend but stopping to focus on Ivy.
 The character has been used to demonstrate the graphical features of both Soulcalibur IV and its follow-up title, Broken Destiny in a tech demo and promotional flyer respectively, with an emphasis on demonstrating that while the model's polygon count was reduced, her figure was not.
 Her likeness was also used as the basis for a costume for Sackboy in LittleBigPlanet 3, as part of a Soulcalibur themed costume pack for the title.
 Two print advertisements for Soulcalibur V prominently featured close-up images of Ivy's cleavage and buttocks, respectively, and were featured in various mainstream Japanese newspapers including Nikkan Sports.
 The advertisements revolved around puns for either, such as "新春、期待に胸ふくらむ" (lit.
-"New year, my heart swells with anticipation") and English variants being allegedly banned in the United Kingdom.
-The ads in particular received heavy criticism for their sexist content, and books such as Gender and the Superhero Narrative have cited them as an extremely negative portrayal of women and the character.
+"New year, my heart swells with anticipation").

+The ads in particular received heavy criticism for their sexist content, and English variants of the advertisements were banned for display in the United Kingdom.
+Books such as Gender and the Superhero Narrative and Transnational Contexts of Culture, Gender, Class, and Colonialism in Play called them out as an extremely negative portrayals of both women and the character.
 When asked about the ads, Soulcalibur V producer Hisaharu Tago claimed the text was intended to be a double meaning in reference to the game's new "character creator" features, and further argued "having some sort of erotic aspect on the surface is part of Soul Calibur".

-Several action figures and figurines have been made bearing Ivy's likeness.
-Following the release of Soulcalibur, a resin kit by Kurushima was released, alongside a figurine by Kyosho.
-Epoch C-Works released a 1/12 scale Ivy action figure of in a set of three for the title as well, featuring equipable weapons.
-In August 2003, Todd McFarlane Productions released an Ivy sculpture amongst a set of five based on Soulcalibur II.
-The immobile figure was modeled after her primary outfit and stood six inches tall with a base and retracted sword.
-A twelve inch tall immobile PVC figurine modeled after her Soulcalibur III appearance was released by Enterbrain in September 2008, using a white version of her outfit and extended sword; a dark blue outfit for an "international color" version of the sculpture was also produced.
-Hobby Japan created a mail order exclusive 1/8 scale PVC figure of Ivy in 2011 in honor of her appearance in Queen's Gate: Spiral Chaos.
-In 2012, an Ivy bobblehead created by company Bobble Budds depicting her in her standard outfit was given to those who pre-ordered both the regular and Collector's Edition versions of Soulcalibur V.